KevinBian107/RPLH/docs/api.md

 This need to be done in your system terminal directly, not in VScode.

 ## Inference Pipeline
-We can diretcly use the central running parser file to cerate the environment and tehn run the main inference loop by:
+We can diretcly use the central running parser file to cerate the environment and then run the main inference loop by:

 ```python
 python rplh/inference.py --module_name "h_efficient" --model_name "qwen2.5:14b-instruct-q3_K_L"